rfuzzo/MWSE/docs/source/types/mwseMCMParagraphField.md

 ### `numbersOnly`
 <div class="search_terms" style="display: none">numbersonly</div>

-If true, only numbers will be allowed for this variable in TextFields.
+If true, only numbers will be allowed in this TextField.

 **Returns**: